esaruoho/paketti-manual/README.md

 ---
-### 2024-11-03 - esaruoho

-Improvement: Load new sample with current slice markers now also loads sample settings and all slice settings to the new one.
+### 2024-11-03 - Improvement: Load new sample with current slice markers now also loads sample settings and all slice settings to the new one.

 ---
 ### 2024-11-03 - esaruoho